 - Cast: Benjamin Bratt, Gael Garcia Bernal, Renee Victor, Anthony Gonzalez

 The only original movie on Pixar's current slate, I'm hoping that #Coco goes the way of Inside Out as opposed to the forgettable The Good Dinosaur.
 The film is inspired by the Mexican holiday "Dia de Muertos," or the "Day of the Dead."
 The story will follow a 12-year-old boy named Miguel who sets off a series of events relating to a centuries-old mystery.
 The official story description reads:

 Coco is the celebration of a lifetime, where the discovery of a generations-old mystery leads to a most extraordinary and surprising family reunion.

-Despite facing harsh international criticism early in the film making process, Coco now seems on its way to become a classic.
-Pixar began animation on the film in April of this year, so hopefully it won't be too long until we get to see some images and can really get our hopes up.
-The film is also be directed by Lee Unkrich who directed the Best Picture nominee Toy Story 3.
-I'm really excited for this one, whether it will be any good or not is yet to be seen, but coming from Pixar, chances are it will be.
+Despite facing harsh international criticism early in the filmmaking process, Coco now seems on its way to become a classic.
+The film is also be co-directed by Lee Unkrich who directed the Best Picture nominee Toy Story 3.
+I'm really excited for this one, after seeing all of the promotional material for the film it looks like it will be a fun experience!

 I'm conflicted on this one.
 On the one hand, I love the Toy Story franchise; it's easily one of the greatest things Pixar has ever produced.
 While on the other hand, Toy Story 3 was such a perfect ending for our favorite group of toys that doing a #toystory4 movie almost seems wrong.
 However, again Mr. John Lasseter puts some of my fears to rest: